 Galaxy-scale halos represent the contribution to the lensing potential from cluster member galaxies \citep[e.g.,][]{NatarajanKneib1997,2019MNRAS.483.3082J,Sharon2020}.
-Their positional parameters ($\Delta\alpha$, $\Delta\delta$; $\epsilon$; $\theta$) are fixed to their observed values as measured with Source Extractor \citep{SEx}.
-The cluster-member catalog relies on \HST \ photometry, as the two filters F606W and F814W (which straddle the Balmer break at the cluster redshift) provide a color gradient that allows us to isolate cluster member galaxies that form the so-called red sequence \citep{Gladders2000}.
-To keep the number of model parameters manageable in terms of computing time, the scale parameters of the galaxy-scale potentials to their observed $i$-band luminosity with respect to L$^*$, using a parameterized mass-luminosity scaling relation (see \citealt{NatarajanKneib1997,Limousin2007} and discussions therein on the validity of such parameterization), leaving only the cut radius, $r_{cut}$, and the central velocity dispersion, $\sigma_{0}$, free to vary.
-The BCG is modeled separately, since extremely luminous central cluster galaxies often do no follow the general scaling relation (\citealt{Newman1,Newman2}).
+Their positional parameters ($\Delta\alpha$, $\Delta\delta$; $.pdfilon$; $\theta$) are fixed at their observed values as measured with Source Extractor \citep{SEx}, (note that this subset includes ellipticity and position angle).
+The cluster-member catalog relies on \HST \ photometry, as the two filters F606W and F814W (which straddle the Balmer break at the cluster redshift) provide a color gradient that allows us to isolate cluster member galaxies that form the so-called red sequence \citep{Gladders2000} shown in Fig.~\ref{fig:zhist}. \review{We identify 144 galaxies.} We also independently identify 26 cluster member galaxies from MUSE spectroscopy \review{ranging from z$=$0.3727 to z$=$0.3981 based on the clear overdensities in redshift as shown in the histogram Fig.~\ref{fig:zhist}} and note that four of these fall outside the color range chosen for our red-sequence selection \review{and where included in our cluster member catalogue.}